-BS 715 BS EN 1806 BS 5440 Part 2 BS 6891

-BS 1251 BS 4543 Part 2 BS 5871 Part 1

-BS 1289 Part 1 BS 5440 Part 1 BS 6461 Part 1
+BS 715 BS EN 1806 BS 5440 Part 2 BS 6891 BS 1251 BS 4543 Part 2 BS 5871 Part 1 BS 1289 Part 1 BS 5440 Part 1 BS 6461 Part 1

-- In England and Wales, the current edition of the Building Regulations issued by the Department of the Environment and the Welsh Office. - In Scotland, the current edition of the Building Standards (Scotland) Regulations issued by the Scottish Executive. - In Northern Ireland, the current edition of the Building regulations (Northern Ireland) issued by the Department of the Environment for Northern Ireland. - In the Republic of Ireland the installation must be carried out by a competent person and installed in accordance with: - a) The current edition of IS 813 "Domestic gas installations". - b) All relevant national and local rules in force. - c) The current building regulations
+- In England and Wales, the current edition of the Building Regulations issued by the Department of the Environment and the Welsh Office. - In Scotland, the current edition of the Building Standards (Scotland) Regulations issued by the Scottish Executive. - In Northern Ireland, the current edition of the Building regulations (Northern Ireland) issued by the Department of the Environment for Northern Ireland. - In the republic of Ireland the installation must also conform to the relevant parts of: - The current edition of IS 813 - All relevant national and local rules in force. - 4.2 If the appliance is intended to be installed to a chimney that was previously used for solid fuel, the flue must be swept clean prior to installation.
+All flues should be inspected for soundness and freedom from blockages. - 4.3 Any chimney dampers or restrictors should be removed.
+If removal is not possible they must be fixed in the open position. - 4.4 In the United Kingdom (GB) special ventilation bricks or vents are not normally required in the room for this appliance.